Pair production due to an electric field in 1+1 dimensions and the validity of the semiclassical approximation: Particle production and energy conservation in the semiclassical framework

-For both the scalar and spin $\frac{1}{2}$ fields, a clear correlation is found between the maxima of the energy density of the created particles and the maxima and minima of the current due to the created particles.
+For both the scalar and spin-$\frac{1}{2}$ fields, a clear correlation is found between the maxima of the energy density of the created particles and the maxima and minima of the current due to the created particles.
 For cases in which the total number of particles continues to increase significantly after the first burst of particle production, the maxima in the energy density of the created particles correlate with the middles of the time periods when the total number of particles is approximately constant.
-The minima of the energy densities of the created particles correspond to times when a new round of significant particle production is just beginning in cases where there is significant particle production after the first burst.
+As expected, the minima of the energy densities of the created particles correspond to times when a new round of significant particle production is just beginning in cases where there is significant particle production after the first burst.
+In general the periods of significant particle production correspond to periods when energy is being transferred to the particles.
+It is interesting to note that the above results, obtained within the adiabatic renormalization prescription in the continuous limit, are compatible with the results obtained using a similar method in $3+1$D~\cite{Tanji} as well as those obtained in $1+1$D and/or $3+1$D using lattice simulations~\cite{lattice-1,lattice-2} and classical statistical field theory techniques \cite{stat-FT}.